ClericPy/uniparser/README.md

 # uniparser

 Provide a universal solution for crawler platforms.
+Python3.6+ is needed.

 ## Install